abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 ## Ajahn Ñāṇiko • July 2012

-Living in a monastery can be very difficult to do—eating one meal a day, keeping precepts, trying to live and work together as a harmonious community.
-But as Master Hua has said, if we want to practice Dhamma, we have to do what’s difficult, what others would not choose to do.
+Living in a monastery can be very difficult—eating one meal a day, keeping precepts, trying to live and work together as a harmonious community.
+But as Master Hua said, if we want to practice Dhamma, we have to do what’s difficult, what others would not choose to do.
 Even though most people wouldn’t choose to live in this way, there’s an enormous benefit to what we’re doing here.
 Living in community, we learn